wasmerio/ate/doc/design.md

 which mode to most appropriate for your use-case:

-1. If your use-case is constrained to one geo-graphic location (i.e. a country) and is not anticipated to need extreme scale and hence require special setups of the Kafka cluster (e.g. rack awareness, mirror-maker, etc..) then run ATE in its "Stateful Mode".
+1. If your use-case is constrained to one geo-graphic location (i.e. a country) and is not anticipated to need extreme scale and hence require the associated necessary extra setup of the Kafka cluster (e.g. rack awareness, mirror-maker, etc..) then run ATE in its "Stateful Mode".
 2. Otherwise run in "Stateless Mode".

 ### Stateful Mode